 I don’t do DIY.
 I was going to say except for our wedding, but on reflection, I also did that the way I do everything: Stand back and watch as others do it all, while trying to save money.

-What I did do was buy the booze and fill Mike Lello’s Isuzu Trooper and trailer with it and drive it out to the farm on the Friday.
+What I did do was buy the booze and fill Mike Lello’s Isuzu Trooper and trailer with it and drive it out to the Barry and Lyn’s farm Game Valley Estates – or just Hella Hella – on the Friday.
 Lots of rain, muddy roads.
+It had been a wet summer following the huge September 1987 flood.

-Like most bachelors when they do fall, I headed off cheerfully to meet my fate, all my own advice forgotten!
+Like most bachelors when they do fall, I headed off cheerfully to meet my fate, all my own advice forgotten, marching singing to the gallows!

 Luckily Saturday cleared up.
 Sunny.
 Then hot.
 Then scorching.